MicrosoftDocs/learn/learn-pr/az-900/protect-against-security-threats-azure/includes/2-protect-threats-security-center.md

 * Provide security recommendations that are based on your current configurations, resources, and networks.
 * Continuously monitor your resources and perform automatic security assessments to identify potential vulnerabilities before those vulnerabilities can be exploited.
 * Use machine learning to detect and block malware from being installed on your virtual machines and other resources.
 You can also use _adaptive application controls_ to define rules that list allowed applications to ensure that only applications you allow can run.
-* Analyze and identify potential inbound attacks and investigate threats and any post-breach activity that might have occurred.
+* Detect and analyze potential inbound attacks and investigate threats and any post-breach activity that might have occurred.
 * Provide just-in-time access control for network ports.
 Doing so reduces your attack surface by ensuring that the network only allows traffic that you require at the time that you need it to.

 ## Understand your security posture